pwhittlesea/pwhittlesea.github.com/content/posts/2024-09-21-new-zealand-2/index.md

 ---
+aliases:
+  - "/holidays/new-zealand-2/"
 title: "I visited New Zealand - Part 2"
 date: 2024-09-21 22:22:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: holidays
+categories: [holidays]
-tags: new-zealand
+tags : ["new zealand"]
+series: ["New Zealand"]
+series_order: 2

-tagline: &tagline Our tour begins, showcasing the magic behind the movies, New Zealand culture, and history.
+summary: Our tour begins, showcasing the magic behind the movies, New Zealand culture, and history.
-excerpt: *tagline

-header:
-  overlay_image: /assets/images/new_zealand/2/new_zealand_0805.jpg
-  og_image: /assets/images/new_zealand/2/teaser.jpg
-  teaser: /assets/images/new_zealand/2/teaser.jpg

 maps:
   - name: road_to_rotorua